The process for 2020-2021 is entirely electronic. Hard copies should not be submitted.

 The purpose of these guidelines is to provide criteria and procedures for evaluation and promotion of clinical track faculty at Oregon State University.
 These guidelines serve to define and differentiate clinical track faculty appointments from the traditional academic (tenure) track.
 These guidelines are consistent with the Promotion and Tenure Guidelines of Oregon State University, particularly as they related to promotion, and will be implemented in conjunction with those guidelines.
-These guidelines should not be interpreted to alter the provisions of Board rules on fixed term appointments.
+These guidelines should not be interpreted to alter the provisions of OSU Policies on fixed term appointments.

 This document defines the broad range of responsibilities of clinical faculty at Oregon State University and serves to provide guidance to clinical faculty in assessing the appropriateness of their activities.
 The scope of responsibilities outlined in the mission statement of Oregon State University dictates that the faculty be comprised of individuals with widely varying activities and responsibilities to fulfill the mission of the University.

 In recognition of this, Oregon State University recognizes several faculty categories.
 Each category is created to be unique to the responsibilities and expectations of faculty within, but nothing in this document is to imply a hierarchy of importance between tenure track and clinical track faculty.